You are here

 - Helping to organize - Professor Nicholas Robinson's and Dean Ottinger's efforts - the 2003 inaugural colloquium of the IUCN Academy of Environmental Law, which was held at SJTU

-- Pace faculty lectures at SJTU from Dean Ottinger, Assistant Dean Mark Shulman, Professor Nicholas Robinson, Professor David Cassuto, and former environmental dean Alexandra Dunn
+- Pace faculty lectures at SJTU from Dean Ottinger, former graduate dean Mark Shulman, Professor Nicholas Robinson, Professor David Cassuto, and former environmental dean Alexandra Dunn

 OCEAN UNIVERSITY – QINGDAO